| |

 with the viewer through her very personal artistic approach.
 She

-Jan works with a variety of shapes, as well as highly decorative
+Jan's ceramic works use a variety of shapes, and she creates highly decorative

 pieces where layers of glazing create subtlety, richness and depth.